 Eye Health: Candidates should be free of eye diseases including keratoconus, glaucoma, cataracts, corneal disease and certain retinal and optic nerve diseases.
 LASIK surgery candidates should not have certain eye conditions including herpes simplex or herpes zoster.

 Eye Problems: LASIK patients should make their eye doctor aware of certain eye problems including amblyopia (lazy eye), strabismus (muscle imbalance) or any recurrent, residual or active eye conditions that may influence healing.
 Other conditions that should be discussed with the doctor include keloid scarring with previous surgical healing, back problems and claustrophobia.
-Please make Dr. Rosenbaum aware of any mental health conditions because these may also affect your LASIK surgery or recovery.
+Please make Our Doctors aware of any mental health conditions because these may also affect your LASIK surgery or recovery.

 Eye Injury: Patients should not have any eye infections or injury.